 The performance over the stated time period/s reflects the capital return and dividend income paid on a notional portfolio that is equally invested in each Star Stock at the notional portfolio inception date, i.e.

 - 01/09/1995 for the Star Growth Stocks notional portfolio

 - 07/08/2012 for the Star Income Stocks and Borderline Star Growth Stocks notional portfolios

 The performance assumes the notional portfolios are always 100% invested in equities (i.e. there is no cash balance).
 Each stock in the portfolio is rebalanced to equal weight when the composition of the notional portfolio changes.
 For example, purchases are funded by the sale of existing stocks in the portfolio, while cash from share sales are reinvested back into the remaining stocks to achieve an equal weight within the portfolio.
 Dividend distributions are reinvested in the specific investments on the underlying ex-entitlement dates.

-Transactions are calculated at the closing prices for the next trading day.
+Transactions are calculated at the volume-weighted average price (VWAP) for the next trading day.
 It is assumed there is sufficient market liquidity to make the required trades at this price and that stocks can be purchased at a fraction of a share (if necessary, to achieve equal weight).
 The performance figures include transaction costs of 0.5% on each purchase and sale.
 However, the calculation makes no allowance for government charges or tax, or annual subscription fees payable to Lincoln.